whitemithrandir/whitemithrandir/README.md

 I'm working on **machine learning**.

 Mithrandir means Gandalf in Elvish.
-Gray Gandalf/Mithrandir disappeared in his deadly battle with his Balrog and he came back as White.
+Gray Gandalf/Mithrandir disappeared in his deadly battle with Balrog and he came back as White.